 First, Biebs needs to ditch the bad influences.
 Sorry, but Lil Twist crashing his cars repeatedly is bad behavior and it rubs off on Biebs.
 The teen looks like a careless pop star who doesn't appreciate what he has.
 Twist has also been at the center of those blunt photos, too.
 We don't want to lay the blame squarely on his doorstep, but where there's (pot) smoke…

 Bieber has also been exhibiting sullen and moody behavior.
-He’s been flashy and cocky by showing off his physique in photos.
-He needs to stop being so reactionary with that.
-It smacks of “Do you know who I am?
-I’m Justin F—ing Bieber.”
+He's been flashy and cocky by showing off his physique in photos.
+He needs to stop being so reactionary.
+It smacks of "Do you know who I am?
+I'm Justin F---ing Bieber."
 Chill with the peck-heavy photos.

-He’s got to stop doing things that would get normal people arrested.
-It’s as though he’s daring someone to stop him, like he’s seeing how far he can go and like he’s invincible.
-Last night’s collapse in London (after he was tardy for a show that week and booed as a result) could veritably be the culmination of all the stress surrounding him.
+He's got to stop doing things that would get normal people arrested.
+It's as though he's daring someone to stop him, like he's seeing how far he can go with his invincible act.
+Last night's collapse in London (after he was tardy for a show that week and booed as a result) could veritably be the culmination of all the stress surrounding him.
 The Biebs loves his Beliebers, so for him to show up late to a show, when most of his fans have early bedtimes, shocked us.
-It made us think something is bubbling under the surface and it’s not good.
+It made us think something is bubbling under the surface and it's not good.

 But it doesn't need to get to head shaving levels.
 We don't even want to think of a Biebs without bangs!
 Brit can be a cautionary tale.
 While America loves a comeback and opened its arms to Brit as she scratched and clawed her way back to the top, 'Femme Fatale'-style, The Biebs doesn't need "a feel good story" or to manufacture a comeback.
 He has the talent to stay at the top, so why risk it?